The 18 Best Jackie Chan Movies Ranked

 1. Police Story (1985)

 Chan had already shown an interest in accentuating his action with big stunts prior to 1985, but "Police Story" remains the absolute pinnacle of that pairing.
-The opening shantytown sequence is so epic that not only did Michael Bay rip it off for "Bad Boys II" (1993), but Sylvester Stallone borrowed a beat for "Tango & Cash" (1989) as well.
+The opening shantytown sequence is so epic that not only did Michael Bay rip it off for "Bad Boys II," but Sylvester Stallone borrowed a beat for "Tango & Cash," as well.
 There's more beauty and miracles of the human body in this opening 20 minutes than you'll find in most entire movies.
 And there's still 80 more minutes to go!

 Chan plays a cop pushed to the brink by villains outplaying the legal system, and his efforts to bring them down leads to laughs and wince-inducing violence.
 A staged home invasion displays incredible comedic choreography and is followed by an even more elaborately constructed car attack.
-A bit with Chan juggling multiple phone calls is its own slice of perfection, while the finale in a big mall has yet to be matched.
+A bit with Chan juggling multiple phone calls is its own slice of perfection, while the finale in a big mall is arguably the highlight moment of Chan's career.
 Add in Bill Tung, Maggie Cheung, and Brigitte Lin, and you have the best Jackie Chan film in a crowded field.